2012 Baltimore Ravens season: Week 7: at Houston Texans

 Days before the game, the team was fined $20,000 for not adding Ed Reed to the injury report.

 The Ravens drew first blood as Justin Tucker nailed a 51-yard field goal, but Connor Barwin sacked Joe Flacco in the end zone for a safety that started a string of 29 unanswered Houston points.
 Matt Schaub found Kevin Walter in the end zone on a 25-yard touchdown pass to take a 9–3 lead, and the Texans added on in the 2nd quarter with Johnathan Joseph returning an interception 52 yards for a touchdown.
 Schaub's one-yard pass to Owen Daniels and a pair of Shayne Graham field goals put the hosts up 29–3 at halftime.
 The Ravens got right back to work in the 3rd quarter as Flacco connected with Tandon Doss on a 15-yard touchdown pass to cut the lead to 29–10, but the Texans pulled away as Arian Foster ran for two short scores, which were separated by a 54-yard Tucker field goal early in the fourth quarter.

-It was the Ravens' first loss ever to the Texans in franchise history and first loss to a Houston NFL team since 1996.
+It was the Ravens' first loss to the Texans in franchise history, and their first loss to a Houston NFL team since their inaugural 1996 season when they lost twice to the Oilers.
 The Ravens headed into their bye week 5–2 while also dropping their record to 5–1 against the Texans in the regular season and 6–1 against them overall.